aurimontem/Mesa_Leuven_Convergence/README.md

 xa_central_lower_limit(1) = 2d-1          ! previously 1d-3
 ```

 Next, each member of your table should pick a different `mesh_delta_coeff` from the set [0.3, 0.5, 1, 2].
 For those with slower computers, you should choose larger values of `mesh_delta_coeff`.
+If you have a very fast computer, you can try other values, but it's recommended not to go below 0.2 for the sake of this exercise
+(or, if you do, be prepared to kill the run).

 Set